slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'You can’t connect the dots looking forward; you can only connect them looking backwards.
 So you have to trust that the dots will somehow connect in your future.' -- Steve Jobs*

+HOWEVER don't obcess on that.

+> *'And it made me understand: no matter what you do or make in life, it will be forgotten.
+And then people will just make it again and pretend that what you did never happened.' -- John Hodgman*

 <!--
+> *'Rich people think big.
+Poor people think small.' -- T. Harv Eker*

 make the exercise: imagine you life in 10years. possible futures

 > *'Finding a place to die is an important thing to do.' -- Nagasaki*